by Bartek Swierczynski / @bswierczynski

 in strict mode.

-contextFortunately, there are some fixes (still, mildly annoying):
+this contextFortunately, there are some fixes (still, mildly annoying):

 function AutoSlidingGallery($slides) {